pgRouting/workshop/docs/source/chapters/SQLfunction.rst

 .. image:: /images/chapter7/ch7-e6.png
   :width: 300pt
-  :alt: From Venue to Brewry showing arrows.
+  :alt: From Venue to hotel showing arrows.

-.. rubric:: From the Venue, going to the Brewry by car, also get the binary format geometry
+.. rubric:: From the Venue to the hotel by car, get the binary format geometry
     that can be used by a front end app.

 .. note:: Not using ``ST_AsText`` gives the binary format.